pshassett/CriticalityMaps/docs/criticality.rst

 customers for all possible firefighting points in the system.
 Key parameters to customize this analysis are:

-* the firefighting demand (defaults to 1500 gpm)
+* firefighting demand (defaults to 1500 gpm)
-* the duration of the fire demand (defaults to 2 hr)
+* duration of the fire demand (defaults to 2 hr)
-* the diameter tresholds that define which pipes will have fire demands applied (defaults to all pipes between 6 and 8in in diameter)
+* diameter tresholds of pipes that will have fire demands applied (defaults to all pipes between 6 and 8in in diameter)

-See the fire_criticality_analysis in the api documentation for more details on the customization options.
+See :func:`.fire_criticality_analysis` in the api documentation for more details on the customization options.

 Pipe Criticality
 ^^^^^^^^^^^^^^^^